 What is the direction in which Paulig is currently developing its coffee packaging?

 “The perspective of sustainability is very strongly present in development work.
-Paulig’s goal is that by 2025 all our coffee packaging is made of renewable materials.
-This is a challenging goal.
-We have launched the first coffee packages that are made of 45 per cent renewable materials last year.
-This year, we will start using a laminate that contains more than 50 per cent renewable raw materials for more of our products.
-We have selected bio-based materials for our coffee packages instead of biodegradable because the former have a smaller carbon footprint and they do not harm recycling processes.”
+Paulig’s goal is that by 2025 all our coffee packaging is made of plant-based, renewable, fossil free materials.
+This is a challenging goal but we move determinedly towards it.
+In 2019, part of Paulig coffee packages are already made of 50% bio-based, renewable, fossil free materials.
+By increasing the amount of renewable materials in our coffee packages we have been able to decrease the carbon footprint of the package by one third.
+We have selected bio-based materials for our coffee packages instead of biodegradable because the former have a smaller carbon footprint.”

 What has been the biggest leap in recent years when it comes to innovations?